Gaboom63/MSM-Combo-Finder/README.md

 <br><br>
 (This will be updated frequently as of right now)
 <br><br>
-As of now it has been updated to include the Feast Ember V2 2024 update!
+As of now it has been updated to include the Festival Of Yay 2024 update!